juergenweb/FieldtypeOpeningHours/README.md

 08:00-12:00; 14:00-18:00
 ```
 #### 3) Render combined days with same opening times.

 You can set the following parameters inside an options-array to manipulate the output:

 * ulclass: enter a class for the unordered list (default:none)
-* fulldayName: output the fullname (fe Monday) is set to true or the abbreviation (fe Mo) if set to false (default: false)
+* fulldayName: output the full name (fe Monday) is set to true or the abbreviation (fe Mo) if set to false (default: false)
 * timeseparator: separator string between the different times per day (default: ,)
 * closedText: Text (or other markup) that should be displayed if it is closed on that day (default: closed)
 * timesuffix: A text that should be displayed after the time